 Please note that Security Staff can let you into your room if you are locked out.
 You should telephone 01248 382795 to request assistance or call at the Ffriddoedd or St Mary's Security Lodge.
-For students whose contracts commence in September this service is free until 6th October inclusive.
-From the 7th October you will be charged £5.00 each time your room is opened for you by a member of Security.
+For students whose contracts commence in September this service is free until 19th October.
+From the 20th October you will be charged £5.00 each time your room is opened for you by a member of Security.
 Students who move into Halls at a later date will be allowed a 2 week period of grace before charges are applied to their accounts for lock outs.

-Residents will always be given documentation to remind them of this charge each time they are let into their room and should call at the Halls' Office to make the appropriate payment.
+Residents will always receive documentation to remind them of this charge each time they are let into their room and should call at the Halls' Office to make the appropriate payment.